-Favorable consideration will be based upon evaluation of the reasons for previous separation, evidence of improved academic standing, improved conduct, and increased personal maturity.
+Favorable consideration will be based upon evaluation of the reasons for previous separation, evidence of improved academic standing, improved conduct, and increased personal maturity and willingness to accept responsibility for one's actions.

-All former students who have resigned, been disenrolled, or not been enrolled for two consecutive academic semesters, and who wish to apply for readmission, must submit an application for readmission to the Director of Admissions.
-The application will be considered by the Academic Board sitting as a Board of Readmission.
+All former students who have resigned, been disenrolled, or not been enrolled for two consecutive academic semesters, and who wish to apply for readmission, must submit an online application for readmission to the Director of Admissions and Enrollment Management.
+The application will be considered by the Readmission Board which will recommend decisions to the Provost.
+Further information about the readmission process is available from the Provost's office or the Admissions office.

-Students may be readmitted at the start of the fall semester, the spring semester, annual training cruise, cadet shipping, or co-operative.
+Students may be readmitted at the start of the fall semester, the spring semester, annual training cruise, cadet shipping, or cooperative education; however, a student planning to re-enter for a summer program may need to meet prerequisites and attend training sessions on campus and thus should consult with the office overseeing the summer program regarding such requirements.
 An application for readmission and all supporting documents (see below) must be received by MMA Admissions Office by the following dates for consideration:

-- Fall semester July 1

-- Spring semester October 15
+- Fall semester May 1 - Spring semester/Summer Term October 15

-- Training cruise March 1

-The application must be accompanied by such additional information as required by the Director of Admissions to establish justification for favorable consideration.
-It is the applicant's responsibility to ensure all required items are received by the Office of Admissions by the close of business of the deadline.
+The application must be accompanied by such additional information as required by the Director of Admissions and Enrollment Management to establish justification for favorable consideration.
+It is the applicant's responsibility to ensure all required items are received by the Office of Admissions by the close of business EST by the deadline.